-Neyaskweyahk Wildland Firefighters are the new modern-day heroes as we endeavour to get near the wildfires that are burning out of control in our Indigenous territorial lands, and our province.
-This new project under NGCI management provides (ASETS) trained firefighters and provides the administration, contract, and crew management to the Department of Environment and Sustainable Resource Development (ESRD) with the Province of Alberta.
+Neyaskweyahk Wildland Firefighters are the new modern-day heroes as we endeavor to get near the wildfires that are burning out of control in our Indigenous territorial lands, and our province.
+This new project under NGCI management provides (NEST) trained firefighters and provides the administration, contract, and crew management to the Department of Environment and Sustainable Resource Development (ESRD) with the Province of Alberta.
 NGCI Wildland Firefighting began with the belief that the opportunity will offer Indigenous youth employment and training during the summer months.

 The job of firefighting requires skill, physical stamina, and fearlessness; it is not a job for the faint of heart.
 These positions require certification in: